AndreAle94/moneywallet/README.md

 MoneyWallet is an application designed to help you keep track of your expenses.
 This repository contains the source code of the latest version, completely rewritten from scratch.

+### Redistributing this app as your own is NOT permitted.

 # Table of Contents

 1. [History](#history)